-In partnership with the HIPRC Community Advisory Board, the HIPRC conducted an equity assessment of standard injury and violence data collection in Seattle, King County, Washington State, and the Pacific Northwest Region.
+In partnership with the HIPRC Community Advisory Board (CAB), the HIPRC conducted an equity assessment of standard injury and violence data collection in Seattle, King County, Washington State, and the Pacific Northwest Region.
 In this report, we present information on areas where a deeper understanding of injury and violence burden will inform evidence-based interventions which meet local needs.

-In Section A, we report on the burden of injury and violence using existing sources and databases, and using currently used data collection language.
-We identify the equity gaps in local (King County and Seattle), Washington (WA) State and national injury and violence data collection that preclude accurate and equitable local community health assessments, and prevent the development of tailored, more precise, and culturally resonant interventions to reduce the burden of injury and violence.
-Analysis of available data suggest important differences in local risk when compared to national and or state level data, and that local injury and violence risk varies inequitably by community for the four high priority research project areas ranked by the Community Advisory Board.
+In Section A, we describe the specific research questions, methods, and data sources we used in our attempt to assess the excess burden of four areas of injury and violence in the US at this time, as ranked by our CAB: suicide and firearms violence; opiates; falls in the elderly, and traumatic brain injury/concussion, using existing sources and databases and with currently used data collection language.
+We then report on the equity gaps we were able to identify in national, statewide (Washington State [WA], and local (King County and Seattle) data collections.
+Finally, we describe the barriers we encountered in these sources that limit accurate and equitable local community health assessments and frustrate the development of tailored, culturally resonant, and effective interventions to reduce the burden of injury and violence.
+Our results suggest important differences in both identifiable risk and in data availability when local communities-counties and within counties, where most of us encounter public health practice-are compared to national and or state level data and that local injury and violence risk varies inequitably by racial/ethnic and urban/rural status.

-In Section B, we examine the hidden burden of injury, violence, and inequality.
-We show how equity gaps in data collection hide and/or obscure risk of injury and violence, especially at intersections with race, socioeconomic status, and gender.
-We share our findings on how hardscape factors contribute to inequitable risk of injury and violence in our local communities.
-Here, we use both currently used and community preferred language.
+In Section B, we discuss the limitations in our study and our sources in terms of the hidden these limitations impose.
+We show how equity gaps in data collection obscure significant risk of injury and violence, especially where race, socioeconomic status, gender, and urban/rural factors intersect.
+We share our findings on how geographic and hardscape factors contribute to inequitable risk of injury and violence in our local communities and how data collection language contributes to these inequities.

-In Section C, we discuss implications and next steps for strengthening consideration of health equity in injury and violence prevention research, training and outreach.
-Here, we use community preferred language.
+In Section C, we summarize the implications of our findings and propose next steps for strengthening consideration of health equity in injury- and violence-prevention research, training, and outreach.